 If you like the Atlas but don’t need the three rows of seating, the Volkswagen Atlas Cross Sport combines most of the power of the regular Atlas in a slightly more stylish package.

-Debuting in 2018, the Volkswagen Atlas is still relatively fresh.
+Debuting in 2018, the VW Atlas 2023 is still relatively fresh.
 However, with buyers preferring the styling of its cousin, the Atlas Cross Sport, VW opted to massage the 2021 Altas bumper to better match its sportier relative.

-With Atlas 2023 marking only the second model year since the refresh, we expect it to be a carryover model.
+With 2023 VW Atlas marking only the second model year since the refresh, we expect it to be a carryover model.

 Visually, the current Atlas is almost as vanilla with its upright face, smooth bodyside lines, slight hood bulge, and an upright tailgate.
 This may bore some buyers, but VW is playing for the masses with this design, and we hope it stays the same in the 2023 VW Atlas.